tillitis/tillitis-key1/doc/threat_model/threat_model.md

 withstand SW based attacks.
 Over time, the TKey Device should be able to make evil maid attacks take long enough time to make in infeasible to perform without the user discovering the missing device.

-#### Known possible weaknesses

-The CH552 MCU providing USB host communication contains firmware that implements the UART communication with the FPGA.
-The CH552 firmware can be updated by performing *port knocking*.
-The knock sequence is to apply 3.3V through a 10k resistor to the D+ line, while powering on the device.

-There may be possible buffer overflow attacks via the USB host interface into the firmware of the CH552, allowing both execution and modification of the firmware CH552.

 #### In scope